Welcome to phpBB Weekly!

 This was the phpBB website when Douglas and David were still the hosts.
 After Phil and Sam took over the weekly podcast, this site’s domain registration expired and phpbbweekly.net disappeared from the web.
 Recently I discovered that the domain for phpbbweekly.net was available.
 I bought it.
 I definitely didn't want someone else purchasing the domain and re-purposing it for something that had nothing in common with the phpBB Weekly podcast as hosted by Douglas Bell and David Lewis.
 If you discover this page consider the content in its historical context and view the reconstructed page as a homage and thank you to Douglas Bell and David Lewis.
 Sorry but you can't listen to any achieved podcasts.

 I learned a great deal listening to the podcasts.
-Now that I am working for a rug cleaning company in NYC company and helping with their numerous websites, I am actually putting some of my knowlegde to work.
+Now that I am working for a rug cleaning company and helping with their numerous websites, I am actually putting some of my knowlegde to work.
 There is still a lot of work to bring their older websites up to the current expectations of a robust e commerce site but we are getting there.
 I feel particularly lucky working for this family owned business that has been around for years.
 They specialize in the cleaning and restoring of oriental and persian rugs.
 Seeing the artisans at the warehouse restore damaged and worn rugs is impressive.
 Likewise actually seeing how rugs are cleaned was eye opening.
 In fact, I don't think I will be able to look at an antique oriental rug again without thinking how the Agara brothers would handle its cleaning and repair.
 I am sure there are hundreds of other listeners to the phpBB Weekly podcasts who also learned enormously helpful information.
 Now for a trip back to the years when Douglas and David were hosting the podcast.

 CIRCA Pre 2010